nithintsk/imdb-ratings/README.md

 # Heatmap of TV show ratings - [tv-ratings.live](https://tv-ratings.live)

 One weekend, I was discussing with my friends bout how certain popular TV shows became better over time and others worsened(Looking at you, Game of Thrones).
-I told them that I'd only start watching a show if it's ratings suggest that the show gets better over seasons.
+I told them that I'd only start watching a show if it's ratings suggest that the show gets better over the seasons.

 But apart from word of mouth, I did not find a way to actually visualize how shows fared over time.

-So I decided to do it myself.
+So I decided to do it myself using imdb as the source of ratings.
 This is the result.

 # IMDb TV-ratings visualizer.